Q-Agency/Q-Architecture/example/README.md

 ## ErrorToFailureMixin

 This mixin should reduce the needed boilerplate code for appropriate error handling in repositories.

 It executes the received function within a try-catch block.
-If an error occurrs, the function calls the errorResolver to handle the cought exception.
+If an error occurs, the function calls the errorResolver to handle the caught exception.

 ### ErrorResolver

-Simple abstract interface witha a single method for resolving a thrown error into an appropriate Failure.
+Simple abstract interface with a single method for resolving a thrown error into an appropriate Failure.

 ```dart
 abstract interface class ErrorResolver {